-2 Peter 1: 5-9– standing at the base of a spiritual stairway, step up on faith.
+2 Peter 1: 5-9– Step up on faith.
 Then virtue… knowledge… self-control… steadfastness… godliness… familial affection.
-Ultimately, reaching love that’s love as God shows it.
+Ultimately, reaching love as God shows it.